CLICK HERE for registration

 All reenactors are welcome to this event: civilians, military individuals and units, both land and sea.
 There is a registration fee of $10.00 for reenactors – which will include a lot of extras..

 Free Camping and Amenities – participation in train battles on Saturday and Sunday is required.

 Reenactors participating in the Great Train Chase camp free in the period section of the Diamond Don RV Park with lots of space, trees and plenty of amenities including free WIFI, water, hay, split wood, restrooms, showers and RV dump station.
 Registration includes noon day meals and Saturday evening dinner and ball.

 RV sites with water and electric are available to participants in Great Train Chase on a first come, first served basis, for $25 night.
 Reservations are recommended.
 Click here to send an email requesting an RV site.

 Day of Learning for School Groups

-We are actively seeking individuals and groups to participate in our Day of Learning, on Friday, May 3, 2019, for school groups.
-Living History is sponsored by the Marion County Chamber of Commerce, to draw attention to the history and romance of the Civil War way of life.
+We are actively seeking individuals and groups to participate in our Day of Learning, on Friday, May 27, 2022 for school groups.
+Living History is sponsored by the Historic Jefferson Railway, to draw attention to the history and romance of the Civil War way of life.
 The Living History Camps will demonstrate Camp Life and Military Activities and includes a train ride aboard the Historic Jefferson Railway as the story of The Andrews Raid unfolds alongside the Big Cypress Bayou.
-If you are interested in participating, click here to send us an email.
-Last year, we had almost 1000 students attend.
-Click here to see our school group information.
+If you are interested in participating, send us an email.
+Last year, we had almost 300 students attend.